 - Production and droplet combustion characteristics of waste tire pyrolysis oil by Álvaro Muelas, María Soledad Callén, Ramón Murillo and Javier Ballester (link)

 - Fractionation of tire pyrolysis oil into a light fuel fraction by steam distillation by steam distillation by Guilherme Anchieta Costa and Ronaldo Gonçalves dos Santos (link)

 - Waste tire pyrolysis using thermal solar energy: An integrated approach by Joseph Zeaiter, Fouad Azizi, Mohammad Lameh, Dia Milani, Hamza Y. Ismail and Ali Abbas (link)

 - Carbon black recovery from waste tire pyrolysis by demineralization: Production and application in rubber compounding by Juan Daniel Martínez, Natalia Cardona-Uribe, Ramón Murillo, Tomás García and José Manuel López, etc. (link)

 The need for ongoing research remains an ongoing issue in tire recycling and pyrolysis.
 Making concerted efforts, operators, associations, R&D Institutions, universities and researchers will achieve remarkable goals.
 If you run a tire recycling or pyrolysis business, consider supporting young researchers and collaborating with universities to contribute to the industry’s success.
 This industry is truly remarkable and full of opportunities!

+Weibold has been carrying out market research, pre-feasibility studies, bankable business plans for many years since 1999.
 To learn more about up-to-date commercial technologies in tire recycling and pyrolysis write us at email@example.com.
 We have been helping building successful tire recycling and pyrolysis businesses since 1999.
-Our services include among others:
+Among others, our services include: